I will finally be attending my first CCDA conference next month here in Kansas City! Here are three things that I am most excited about!

-CCDA Conference Coming to KC in November!
+CCDA Conference in Portland, Oregon

 Reflections on Doing Justly, Loving Mercy, and Walking Humbly